 Navratri is the starting of a new season in the month of February March which affects our metabolism.
 Read in our article on Healthy eating habits in the Indian culture to know the importance of fasting in Navratri.

 Joining the ranks of famous Indian festivals is Basant Panchmi and it is celebrated as the birthday of the goddess Durga.
-It is celebrated throughout India every year on the 5th day of Magha month.
+India observes its celebrations every year on the 5th day of Magha month.
 According to the Hindu calendar, it marks the end of winter and the beginning of spring.
 Basant Panchami represents pleasant weather and this season observes the birth of goddess Saraswati who is the goddess of knowledge, art and music.

 Do you know that Basant Panchmi is the first day of Spring season?